 Day 2: Arrive Israel

-Arrive in Israel and travel to our hotel for four nights in Jerusalem Meet your Israeli guide, enjoy a time of prayer of thanks for safety and the special blessings ahead, a prayer for the people of the "Promised Land," and a good night’s rest.
+Arrive in Israel and travel to our hotel for six nights in Jerusalem Meet your Israeli guide, enjoy a time of prayer of thanks for safety and the special blessings ahead, a prayer for the people of the "Promised Land," and a good night’s rest.

 Day 3: Jerusalem: City of David, Hezekiah's Tunnel, Jewish Quarter

 This morning, our guide will take us to an overview of the city from the hillside overlooking Jerusalem and the Gehenna Valley.
 This meaningful teaching time will bring together the many things that you have seen to date.
 We continue our sightseeing just outside the Dung Gate on the southeastern hill below the Temple Mount in the City of David.
 It was during the time of Solomon that the city limits extended past this part of Jerusalem.
 We visit Gihon Springs, the original water source for Jerusalem, view new excavations including a typical Israelite four-room house, and the lower city wall.
 A highlight today will be a water walk through the incredible Hezekiah's Tunnel to the pool of Siloam, the place of Jesus' miracle in John 9.
-Ascending up to the Jewish Quarter we see the gold Menorah built for the next Temple, the Temple Institute, the Burnt House, a 1st Temple period model of Jerusalem, a wall built by King Hezekiah, and the Roman Cardo.
+Ascending up to the Jewish Quarter we see the gold Menorah built for the next Temple, the Temple Institute, the Burnt House, a wall built by King Hezekiah, and the Roman Cardo.
 The rest of our day is at Mt.
 Zion to see David’s Tomb, and the first Church Grotto.
 We then walk to visit David’s Citadel and go inside to climb the tower for a view of Old Jerusalem and to see the remains of Herod’s palace and possible place of Pilate’s trial of Jesus.